Jonas Brothers: 2019–2022: Reunion and Happiness Begins

-2023: The Album
+2023–present: The Album, 20th Anniversary and Greetings from Your Hometown

 In January 2023, while appearing on The Kelly Clarkson Show, Nick Jonas announced that the band's new album was completed.
-On January 30, 2023, the Jonas Brothers received a star on the Hollywood Walk of Fame and announced that their sixth studio album, titled The Album, will be released on May 5, 2023.
+On January 30, 2023, the Jonas Brothers received a star on the Hollywood Walk of Fame and announced that their sixth studio album, titled The Album, would be released on May 5, 2023, later delayed to and released on May 12.
+The Album debuted at number three on Billboard 200 chart, marking the Jonas Brothers' seventh top ten album on the chart.
 The record was preceded by its lead single, "Wings", which was released on February 24 of the same year.
+"Waffle House" was released as the second single on April 7, 2023.
+The third single, "Summer Baby", was sent to adult contemporary radio on June 5, 2023.
+In support of The Album, the band embarked the tour "Five Albums.
+One Night.
+The World Tour".